-FML, every email I send goes to the Gmail promotions tab
+Help!
+Every email I send goes to Gmail’s Promotions tab

-The Gmail promotions tab.
-Some people love it, some people hate it, some people love to hate it.
-For many of us email marketers, when we find our witty subject lines and email campaigns filed under the Gmail promotions tab instead of the primary inbox, we say something along the lines of "oh, fudge."
+The Gmail Promotions tab – some people love it, some people hate it, and some people love to hate it.
+For many of us email marketers, when we find our witty subject lines and email campaigns filed under the Gmail Promotions tab instead of the Primary inbox, we say something along the lines of "oh, fudge."

-Inbox tabs give Gmail users a way to organize their email clutter into nice, little promotional folders where messages are categorized and waiting for users like you to read them at your leisure, all the while keeping the most important messages in the Primary tab.
+Inbox tabs give Gmail users a way to organize their email clutter into nice, little Promotion folders where messages are categorized and waiting for users like you to read them at your leisure, all the while keeping the most important messages in the Primary tab.
+But is it possible to move our emails from Gmail Promotions to the Primary tab?
 Let’s break it down a little.

-So if you’ve been living in the Stranger Things upside-down since 1983, you might have some questions.
-Most importantly, what are these Gmail tabs and what do they do exactly?
+So if you’ve been living in the Stranger Things upside-down world since 1983, you might have some questions.
+Most importantly, what is this Gmail Promotions tab and what do they do exactly?

 What is each Gmail inbox tab used for?

 Here’s a breakdown of the five inbox tabs and their intended uses: